citp/privacy-policy-historical/m/ma/mag/magentothemes.net.md

 a) to provide you with information you have requested;
 b) to contact you if required in connection with your query or to respond to any communications you might send to us;
-c) to send you the 9MagentoThemes Newsletter or Event Alerts.
+c) to send you the ZooExtension Newsletter or Event Alerts.

 ### 4\.
 Disclosure of Information to Third Parties